markNZed/TaskFlow/README.md

 ## Task

 Tasks consist of:
-* Task Definition that conforms to a generic Task schema
+* Task Definition that conform to a generic Task schema
   * In Task Definition may reference data not provided by T@skFLow
 * Task Function available in one or more Task Environment(s)
   * A Task Functions may use API services not provided by T@askFlow